QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

   }

 * historical_price/[company_name]_2015-12-30_2021-02-21_minute.csv
     They contain minute-level historical prices in the past 5 years for 86 companies.
-Here is how they look like:
+Here is what they look like:
     ```sh
     df = pd.read_csv("historical_price/FB_2015-12-30_2021-02-21_minute.csv")
     print(df.head(5))